Andrew-code2020/MS2/README.md

 Alert Bar

 - Go to the Holiday in Ireland "FAQ" page.
-- Verify that by clicking on the infomration icon that a new tab opens and a government of Ireland travel advice website appears.
+- Verify that by clicking on the information icon that a new tab opens and a government of Ireland travel advice website appears.

 Nav Bar